 - Which Operating System software do you need for your business?
 E.g. Windows, Macintosh, mixture of both?

 - How many users will be requiring print capabilities?
 Any mobile printing needed?

 - Will there be any specialist print needs? e.g. Tech drawing, marketing materials, presentations, etc.

 If you plan carefully you will be able to control your office equipment expenditures by only buying the essential equipment you really need.
-We hope you find this article useful, if you need any help to choose the right IT equipment for your needs, don’t hesitate to contact us email@example.com or (01)4606038.
+We hope you find this article useful.
+If you need any help to choose the right IT equipment for your needs, don’t hesitate to contact us via firstname.lastname@example.org or (01) 460 6038.
 We would love to help!